azurenoops/ref-scca-enclave-landing-zone-starter/docs/00-Remote-State-Storage.md

-# Use the Azure CLI to create a storage account to store the Terraform state files for MPE
+# Use the Azure CLI to create a storage account to store the Terraform state files for Mission Encalve Starter

 This storage account will be used to store the state of each deployment step and will be accessed by Terraform to reference values stored in the various deployment state files.